ThornWalli/web-workbench/README.md

 The following Cross-Origin headers must be set for operation.

-E.g., `SharedArrayBuffer` is required in WebPainting.
+E.g., `SharedArrayBuffer` is required in WebPaint.

 | Name                           | Value          |
 | ------------------------------ | -------------- |